 Tchaikovsky’s father was from a family with a long alliance to the military.
 Both his mother and father were trained in the arts.
 Pyotr was one of six surviving children, he was close to his sister Alexandra, whose family became his, later life, she had seven children.

 By the age of four, Pyotr was spontaneously playing the piano and composing.

 Education & Early Career

-During this time period there was very little opportunity in Russia to gain a formal musical education, however, Tchaikovsky did get the chance to enter the St Peterburg Conservatory as one of its first students.
+Throughout this time period, there was very little opportunity in Russia to gain a formal musical education, however, Tchaikovsky did get the chance to enter the St Peterburg Conservatory as one of its first students.
 Here he gained a Western perspective of music which combined with his previous Russian teaching gave him the blended style he became famous for.
 In 1865 he graduated and took the opportunity to become the Professor of Harmony at the Russian Musical Society in Moscow.
 This was later renamed the Moscow Conservatory.
-Teaching wasn’t Tchaikovsky’s favourite occupation.
-He resigned in 1878 and chose to compose for the rest of his life.
+Teaching wasn’t Tchaikovsky’s favourite occupation and he resigned in 1878 and chose to compose for the rest of his life.

 The love of his life was Belgium Soprano, Desire Artot whom he got engaged to in 1868.
-They split up and other than his brief marriage ten years later in 1877 to former student Antonina Miliukova there was no-one else.
+However, they split up and other than his brief marriage ten years later in 1877 to former student Antonina Miliukova there was no one else.
 It is likely that Tchaikovsky was homosexual, however Soviet censors tried to suppress this personal information.

 His most famous ballets are Swan Lake, Sleeping Beauty and The Nutcracker and his operas include The Oprichnik, Vakula, the Smith/Cherevichki, Mazepa and The Enchantress.